staxmanade/TestFlightBetaEntitlement/README.md

 TestFlightBetaEntitlement
 =========================

+:warning::warning: Apparently my first test flight test (that passed making me think this was the solution) didn't pass because of this plugin.
+Still researching...:warning::warning:

 Cordova Plugin that creates the `Entitlement.plist` necessary to deploy cordova apps to the new TestFlight Beta.

 # Install